pygobject/pycairo/docs/reference/exceptions.rst

 .. currentmodule:: cairo

-When a cairo function or method call fails an exception is raised.
-I/O errors raise IOError, and all other errors raise cairo.Error.
+When a cairo function or method call fails an cairo.Error exception, or a subclass thereof, is raised.

 cairo.Error()
 =============